-Was the Somerton Man just another a car thief?
+Was the Somerton Man a Car Thief?

 The following is a little rough on the technical edges, but is as told by an old friend holed up in a Port Macquarie motel until the southerly front moves through later tonight.
 Wild weather down there on the island at the moment, roofs torn off.
 Every surfer in town ready for what the dawn might bring.